Herrox/instapy-docker/README.md

   - [Some quickstart examples](https://github.com/InstaPy/instapy-quickstart/tree/master/quickstart_templates)
 * Start InstaPy container
 <br>`docker-compose pull && docker-compose up -d --build web`

+We suggest to always use the above command to make sure you are running the latest version of InstaPy
 * Stop InstaPy container
 <br>`docker-compose stop web`
 * Stop and remove Docker configs